BS, MS, University of Michigan; PhD, University of Illinois at Urbana-Champaign

 James Beauchamp attended Redford High School in Detroit (1951-55), where he played trumpet in the band and orchestra, studied music theory with Loretta Petrosky, and experimented in composition.
 He then attended Albion College in Michigan (1955-57) while playing in the Charlie Brown Jazz Band for which he wrote arrangements.
 This was followed by studies in electrical engineering at the University of Michigan (B.S., 1960; M.S., 1961) which, after a years’ hiatus in Los Angeles working at the Space Technology Laboratories, he continued at the University of Illinois (Ph.D., 1965).
-Based on learning Fourier analysis/synthesis at U. of M., he developed his first ideas about electronic music, and with the aid of new mentor and composition professor Lejaren Hiller at the U. of I., he became a U. of I. fellow (supported by the Magnavox Corp., 1962-65) to develop one of the first voltage-controlled electronic music synthesizers (1964), the Harmonic Tone Generator, which was based on additive sinusoidal synthesis.
-The HTG was used for production of several early electronic music compositions at the U. of I. (e.g., Savatore Martirano’s Underworld).
+Based on learning Fourier analysis/synthesis at U. of M., he developed his first ideas about electronic music, and with the aid of new mentor and composition professor Lejaren Hiller at Illinois, he became a University of Illinois fellow (supported by the Magnavox Corp., 1962-65) to develop one of the first voltage-controlled electronic music synthesizers (1964), the Harmonic Tone Generator, which was based on additive sinusoidal synthesis.
+The HTG was used for production of several early electronic music compositions at the University of Illinois (e.g., Savatore Martirano’s Underworld).
 Starting in the mid-1960s he developed a computer program for analysis/synthesis of musical sounds, which became known as SNDAN, and in the mid-1980s developed a program called Music 4C (M4C) for music synthesis from computer score.